Do I have to obtain employees' consent in order to collect their personal data?

 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation, with or without the data subject consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

-The employee can be informed either orally or by written notice.
-It is recommended that the information is given prior to the initial processing.
-The information must include details on the data controller, the purpose of the processing and, where applicable, the categories of data recipients.
+As a best practice, a written employee privacy notice is recommended prior to the data processing, but employees can be notified orally or in writing.
+The notice should include details on the data controller, the purpose of the processing and, where applicable, the categories of data.

-HR Best Practices: In case the processing includes sensitive personal data and/or personality profiles (which is often the case as regards to employees), there is a duty of active information unless the law requires the processing.
+HR Best Practices: In case the processing includes sensitive personal data and/or personality profiles (which is often the case as regards to employees), there is a duty to provide information on the collection of personal information, unless the law requires the processing.
 Information can be given orally or by written notice.
 Written notice is highly recommended.

 The updated Swiss Federal Act on Data Protection includes an active obligation to inform individuals when personal data is being processed (with certain limitations and exceptions).